 Note: 1) This data only includes reported incidents that occurred within the five boroughs by a NYPD officer.
 2) See NYC Planning, Current & Projected Populations for the population size of each borough.

 Precinct 75 has consistently had the highest number of reported CCRB complaints in NYC over time, followed by the 73rd and 44th precincts.

 Note: Hover over a precinct for the number of complaints.
 Data is not available to download due to individual level information.

 The phone is the most common method to report an incident of alleged police misconduct, comprising around two-thirds of complaints the CCRB receives directly each year.
-The percentage of complaints made online has steadily grown from 4% in 2006 to 13% in 2016.
+The percentage of complaints made via the CCRB's website has steadily grown from 4% in 2006 to 15% in 2018.

 Note: 1) The increase in the number of complaints by phone in 2013 is due to the impact of Hurricane Sandy.
 From November 2012 through January 2013, CCRB offices were either closed or operating with minimal capacity, during which time complaint intake shifted to the Internal Affairs Bureau where the primary method to file a complaint is by phone.
 2) Call Center refers to the CCRB Call Processing Center, which is an automated telephone service that receives complaints outside business hours.